-Verdict - Is The Home Sleep Test Worth It?
+Is The At Home Sleep Test Worth It?
+(Verdict)

 The at home sleep apnea test won’t solve things straightaway, but is a key first step in addressing the issue.
 This home sleep apnea test via Cheap Cpap Supplies is available quickly with your doctor’s prescription, and is light and easy to use.
 You just need to commit to using it for one night and the kit will do the rest.

 Once you have the results, your doctor or sleep physician can plan the next steps based on your diagnosis.
 If you’re at risk of heart disease, your doctor may treat you for even mild sleep apnea.
 However if you present with severe sleep apnea, your doctor could insist on treatment even if you don’t feel sleepy.

 The first choice of treatment may be a continuous positive airway pressure machine (CPAP).
 This pumps humidified air through the nose, creating enough air pressure to keep your throat open while you’re sleeping.
 This will prevent pausing during breathing.
 Regular use helps to reduce blood pressure and increase your alertness during the day.
 Plus, you’ll have lower blood glucose, lowered risk of stroke or heart attack, and an overall better quality of life.